 If your instructor has not already provided you with one, download the Student Guide now.
 In addition, there are study guides, videos, and other activities available in the lessons to help you learn the material.

 If you are completing this lesson for course credit, check your course syllabus or ask your instructor about assignment requirements.
 For example, your instructor may ask you to submit your completed study guide and/or may require that you complete a short quiz.

-For any technical problems or other questions, please contact Chelsey Connolly, Manager of College Initiatives at Power to Decide, at email@example.com or 202.478.8519.
+For any technical problems or other questions, please contact JeNeen Anderson, Senior Manager of Programs at Power to Decide, at email@example.com or 202.478.8532.